upliftingtech/disco-scarf/README.md

 # disco-scarf
-An animated LED scarf.
+An animated LED scarf using Arduino and FastLED.
 The animation engine is fairly sophisticated.